vitaliihonta/zio-temporal/docs/src/main/mdoc/contribution.md

 See the list of issues on GitHub and pick one!
 Or report your own.

 If you are having doubts on why or how something works, don't hesitate to ask a question on Discord or via GitHub.
-This probably means that the documentation, ScalaDocs or code is unclear and be improved for the benefit of all.
+This probably means that the documentation, ScalaDocs or code is unclear and could be improved for the benefit of all.

 ## Testing locally
 Tests doesn't require any environment installed, so simply run: